joannanw/Getting-And-Cleaning-Data/CodeBook.md

 **tbodyacc-std()-y
 **tgravityacc-mean()-y

+* The tidy data set clean_har_data.txt is created that stores the output of the first 4 steps.
+This data set dimension is 10299x68, and has updated activity names, as well as appropriate column labels.

-* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* From the data set above, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 This is done by creating a new empty matrix that filling in the subject_id, activity, and mean of each of the column according to the subject and activity.
-The resulting data dimension is 180x68.
+The resulting data dimension is 180x68, stored in summarized_mean_result.txt.